StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 replicaset.apps/poc-starlingx-85d766894b         1         1         1       40s
 ```

-You can also use `helm list` and other Helm commands to check the status of
+One can also use `helm list` and other Helm commands to check the status of
-your application deployment:
+the deployment:

 ```shell
 sysadmin@controller-0:~$ helm list